The Black Drama School was founded in 2021 to encourage & facilitate the accessible engagement of Black theatre.

 engagement

-accessible engagement is a cornerstone of our work. we host and produce events that center Black dramatic performance. we are in and of our community, wherever we are.
+accessible engagement is a cornerstone of our work. we host and produce events that center Black dramatic performance.

 access

-we consider accessibility in everything we do. our praxis requires us to consider accessibility in cost, location and content both in our school and in our productions. we believe in Black drama for all.
+we consider accessibility in everything we do. our praxis requires us to consider accessibility in cost, location and content both in our curriculums and in our productions.

 who we are

-photo by @phanypaxk
+photo by Ahmad Martin @phanypaxk

 This website was created in 2022 with funding from the North Carolina Arts Council and ArtsGreensboro.